Editor’s Note: This page has been retired and is no longer being updated.

 Also, according to legend, people born in each animal’s year have some of that animal’s personality traits.

-Each day of the fifteen day celebration has its own traditions, such as visiting in-laws or staying home to welcome good fortune.
+Each day of the 15-day celebration has its own traditions, such as visiting in-laws or staying home to welcome good fortune.

 Families gather together for meals, especially for a feast on New Year’s Eve.